MikolaiK/Romani-DB-builder-and-translation-app/progress.md

 6) Tests & CI
    - Unit tests for retrieval scoring and API payloads; basic E2E for review & export.
    - Integration tests for ingestion pipeline
+7) Intelligent feedback loop improvements
+   - Asynchronous processing for learning insights generation to improve performance
+   - Enhanced analysis of corrections to extract more sophisticated patterns
+   - Better categorization and confidence scoring for learning insights

 ## Changelog (highlights)